I’ve been researching the warmest wool products available. Here’s what I discovered:

 - Human Hair (60 – 80µ)

-Warmest Boot/Hiking Socks
+Warmest Boot Socks

-- 50% Bison and 50% Merino Boot Socks by Buffalo Wool Company — a very warm sock and with full terry loop knitting — $45
+- 50% Bison and 50% Merino Boot Socks by Buffalo Wool Company — a very warm sock with full terry loop knitting — $45

 - Icebreaker Mountaineer Socks — 79% Merino Wool, 20% Nylon, 1% LYCRA Spandex — $21